h5ch/GPOD_Burgers/README.md

   $$

 Then the viscous term in the Burgers equation was omitted to generate low-fidelity data, and the invisid Burgers euation was solved using fifth-order TENO scheme [^3].

+Run `burgers_equation.jl` to generate solutions of Burgers equation.

   <div align="center">
 	<img src="https://github.com/h5ch/GPOD_Burgers/blob/main/Results/Burgers_solution.png" alt="Editor" width="350">